Court Counseling Institute

 Program length depends on the format and your court’s specific requirements.
 One-on-one therapy typically involves weekly 50-minute sessions over 6 to 12 or more weeks.
 Live group programs generally include 6 to 12 sessions, depending on the topic.
 E-learning courses are self-paced but must be completed in full before a completion letter is issued.
 Your court may require a set number of hours or weeks, so it’s important to verify expectations with your legal representative.

-Do I get a certificate or completion letter for parenting therapy for court program?
+Do I get a proof of completion for parenting therapy for court program?

 CCI does not issue generic certificates.
 Instead, you’ll receive a personalized, court-compliant letter of completion written by a licensed therapist.
 The letter includes participation dates, therapist credentials, and a summary of your engagement and progress.
 It also includes legal compliance language if needed.
 This detailed documentation is accepted in most court and agency settings and is only issued once all program components, sessions, homework, and intake, are completed.
 Letters are provided upon request and prepared with care and legal accuracy.